Overcoming the Paradox of Serious Training

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-Compare the capabilities of your present self to your past self.
-That should make the growth obvious.
+That’s why it’s so important to periodically compare the capabilities of your present self to your past self.

 There should be things you used to be really confused about (or maybe even confidently wrong about) that are way more clear now.